 Notes

-- The Castletown lands are not the subject of any current planning applications.
+- The Castletown lands are not the subject of any other current planning applications.

 - The Celbridge Local Area Plan 2017 - 2023 (LAP) will remain valid until the new plan is put in place, which is likely to be in 2025.